 For the Church to ignore the evidence in its own archives would be a cowardly cop-out.
 The evidence shows convincingly that what the modern church claims has been its constant unchanging attitude towards homosexuality is in fact nothing of the sort.

 It proves that for much of the last two millennia, in parish churches and cathedrals throughout Christendom from Ireland to Istanbul and in the heart of Rome itself, homosexual relationships were accepted as valid expressions of a God-given ability to love and commit to another person, a love that could be celebrated, honoured and blessed both in the name of and through the Eucharist in the presence of Jesus Christ.

 Either we're all equal under the law or we're not equal.

-Gay Marriage really is about equal rights, civil rights and human rights.
+Gay Marriages really are about equal rights and civil rights.

-Everyone should have the right to get married and enjoy legal protections for their committed, faithful partnership which only legal marriage provides.
+Everyone should have the right to get married and enjoy the legal protections for their committed faithful partnership which only legal marriage provides.